dynup/kpatch/README.md

     sudo make install

 Alternatively, the kpatch and kpatch-build scripts can be run directly from the git tree.

 Quick start
 -----------

-> NOTE: While kpatch is designed to work with any recent Linux kernel on any distribution, the `kpatch-build` command has **ONLY** been tested to work on Fedora 20, RHEL 7 and Ubuntu 14.04.
+> NOTE: While kpatch is designed to work with any recent Linux kernel on any distribution, the `kpatch-build` command has **ONLY** been tested and confirmed to work on Fedora 20, RHEL 7 and Ubuntu 14.04.

 First, make a source code patch against the kernel tree using diff, git, or quilt.